Access Copyright Foundation Logo

 Photo by Owen Egan

-A screenshot of Fisher at the book launch of Law, Life, and the Teaching of Legal History: Essays in Honour of G. Blaine Baker.
+A screenshot of Kathy at the book launch of Law, Life, and the Teaching of Legal History: Essays in Honour of G. Blaine Baker.

 A photo representing the connection between animals and humans, a subject that author Liza Potvin is exploring a new short-story collection.